THM-Health/PILOS/docs/EXTERNAL_AUTHENTICATION.md

 LDAP_TIMEOUT=5
 LDAP_SSL=false
 LDAP_TLS=false

 # LDAP logging debugging only
 LDAP_LOGGING=false

+# Attribute with GUID; OpenLDAP: 'entryuuid', AD: 'objectGUID'
+LDAP_GUID_KEY=entryuuid

+# Comma seperated list of the object class
+LDAP_OBJECT_CLASSES=top,person,organizationalperson,inetorgperson

+# Attribute by which the user should be found in the LDAP
+LDAP_LOGIN_ATTRIBUTE=uid

+# Log found roles for debugging
+AUTH_LOG_ROLES=true
 ```

 You can check if the LDAP configuration is correct, by using the following artisan command: